 Per- and Polyfluoroalkyl Substances (PFAS)

 Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals that includes PFOA, PFOS and GenX chemicals.
 Since the 1940s, PFAS have been manufactured and used in a variety of industries around the globe, including in the United States.
 PFOA and PFOS have been the most extensively produced and studied of these chemicals.
 Both are very persistent in the environment and in the human body.
 Exposure to certain PFAS can lead to adverse human health effects.
+For more information, see the OHA Environmental Public Health PFAS webpage.

 In 2016, EPA established a health advisory level for two PFAS in drinking water, PFOS and PFOA, at 70 parts per trillion (ppt) individually or combined.
 OHA's expectation is that public water systems will notify the public if a health advisory level is exceeded.
 This health advisory level offers a margin of protection for all Americans throughout their life from adverse health effects resulting from exposure to PFOA and PFOS in drinking water.
 EPA's health advisories are non-enforceable and non-regulatory and provide technical information to states agencies and other public health officials on health effects, analytical methodologies, and treatment technologies associated with drinking water contamination.